-Qualified voters of the Canajoharie Central School District will go to the polls on Tuesday, March 13 from noon to 9 p.m. at Canajoharie High School to consider a school bus proposition.
-If approved, the proposition will allow the district to lease three 66-passenger school buses for five years.
+Qualified voters of the Canajoharie Central School District went to the polls on Tuesday, March 13 from noon to 9 p.m. at Canajoharie High School and passed a school bus proposition.
+The proposition passed 104-6 on Tuesday.
+The proposition will allow the district to lease three 66-passenger school buses for five years.

 The bus lease will not have an impact on the local tax levy, as it will be paid for out of the district’s Bus Replacement Reserve Fund.
 The cost of the lease is $17,500 for each bus, for an annual total cost of $52,500.